ViktorBarzin/Website/content/about-me.md

 <sup>(05-2016)</sup>

-### <h3>So why do I do this blog?</h3>
+### <h3>What information can you find on this site?</h3>
-This blog will be mostly me sharing my experience with various technologies.
+The website will mostly be me sharing my experience with various technologies.
 I will try to post new articles every week with the technologies I've come across.